YBita25/YBita25/README.md

 -  Hi, I’m @YBita25
 -  I’m interested in minecraft mod making, and game making
 -  I’m currently learning godot language and java
--  I’m looking to collaborate on nothing rn
+-  I’m looking to collaborate on: nothing rn
--  How to reach me dm me on discord @YBita25, or by my email ybita25.personal@gmail.com
+-  How to reach me: dm me on discord @YBita25, or by my email ybita25.personal@gmail.com
 -  Pronouns: why do they have this line??? im a man, he him
 -  Fun fact: idk what they meant to put here, but, honey never spoils.